1,351 related texts · 28 related myths · Page 2 of 29

 “I remember my song in the night; I meditate with my heart, and my spirit searches” (Psalms 77:7).
 Rabbi Yehuda ben Rabbi Simon and Rabbi Aivu.58The text of the midrash (rabbinic i...

-According to some legends, there's a reason the north feels… incomplete.
+There's a reason the north feels… incomplete.
 It's said that in the east, west, and south, heaven and earth meet, creating a sense of wholeness.
-But the ...
+But the north?
+GOD left it unfinish...

-It wasn't just about slapping some tent poles together, you know.
-It was a meticulously orchestrated operation, each family of Levites having a specific, divinely appointed task. t...
+It was a meticulously orchestrated operation, each family of Levites having a specific, divinely appointed task. to some of the details, as revealed in Bamidbar Rabbah 6.
+One of th...

 Even the tribe of Levi felt that way once, and their story, preserved in Bamidbar Rabbah (Numbers Rabbah) 15, is a powerful reminder of how God sees and values each of us, even whe...